DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

 ###### Regular Expression Extractions

 While TSNC and Jmeter both use Regular Expression Extractors, they work in slightly different ways.
 The regular expression in Jmeter contains a set of round brackets and everything in these brackets is extracted.
-For example: A regex extractor with "This is a great example(.*?)?" used on the String "This is a great example, isn't it?
-Yes it is." would extract ", isn't is".
+For example: A regex extractor with *This is a great example(.\*?)?* used on the String *This is a great example, isn't it?
+Yes it is.* would extract *, isn't it*.
 A regex extractor in TSNC extracts the whole expression.
-Using the same values it would extract "This is a great example, isn't it?". **There is no workaround yet and so regular expression extractions can't be translated yet.**
+Using the same values it would extract *This is a great example, isn't it?*.
+**There is no workaround yet and so regular expression extractions can't be translated yet.**

 #### Response Assertions